lmammino/loige.co/src/content/posts/2025-12-28_2025-a-year-in-review/index.md

 ![The book ‘Node.js Design Patterns (Fourth Edition)’ lying on a digital kitchen scale showing 1.38 kg](./nodejs-desgin-patterns-book-fourth-edition-on-a-scale.jpg)

-Yes, the picture above shows the book on a scale, weighing in at a hefty **1.38 kg** (about 3 pounds for those of you who like non-standard units 🙃)!
+<small>Yes, the picture above shows the book on a scale, weighing in at a hefty **1.38 kg** (about 3 pounds for those of you who like non-standard units 🙃)!
 Definitely not a light read, but hey, knowledge comes at a weight!
-And if you're in trouble you can always use it to defend yourself! 🙈
+And if you're in trouble you can always use it to defend yourself! 🙈</small>

 Jokes aside, this edition also marks a personal milestone for me.
 Mario was incredibly kind and gave me the spotlight by putting my name first on the cover for the very first time.
 If you've read [the story of how I came to work on this book](/nodejs-design-patterns-fourth-edition), you'll understand why this is such an honor and a meaningful milestone for me as an author.